Indigo253931/sass-intro/readme.md

 ## Variables

 Sass enables you to use variables in your CSS.
-The has the huge result of making our CSS less complext by:
+The has the huge result of making our CSS less complex by:

 - Make code easier to change because they reduce duplication
 - Name things by their intent and be more semantic